 - Photos at events demonstrate active participation in your industry and can provide high credibility through association

 - Product images that display your products in all their high definition glorious detail

 - Appropriate photos of staff at work and at play can provide a personal insight to a company that humanizes companies which is vital on a social web

 4. Text Content

-Text content is one of the oldest of formats since the pen and pencil was invented but still maintains its importance as a primary publishing medium.
+Text content is one of the oldest formats since the pen and pencil were invented but still maintains its importance as a primary publishing medium.